Austin Powers (character)

 Sir Austin Danger Powers KBE is a fictional character from the Austin Powers series of films, and is created and portrayed by Mike Myers.
-He is the protagonist of Austin Powers: International Man of Mystery (1997), The Spy Who Shagged Me (1999) and Austin Powers in Goldmember (2002).
+He is the protagonist of Austin Powers: International Man of Mystery (1997), Austin Powers: The Spy Who Shagged Me (1999) and Austin Powers in Goldmember (2002).

-He is a womanizing, hard partying British spy embodying the Swinging London psyche and hippie culture of the 1960s who, with his nemesis Dr. Evil, was frozen in a cryonics experiment.
+He is a womanizing, hard-partying British spy embodying the Swinging London mod and hippie culture of the 1960s.
+Along with his nemesis Dr. Evil, he was frozen in a cryonics experiment, then unfrozen years later.
 The series' humor follows his attempts to adjust to the modern world as he continues to try to save it from terrorism.

 Personality

-Austin Powers was a character seen as a parody of James Bond, and being influenced by Evelyn Tremble (played by Peter Sellers) in the spoof James Bond 1967 movie Casino Royale.
-Other notable influences were Harry Palmer (played by Michael Caine who would go on to play Austin's father, Nigel, in Goldmember), especially his thick horn-rimmed glasses, and the flamboyant dress sense of Jason King (played by Peter Wyngarde).
+The character of Austin Powers was primarily a spoof of secret agents in 1960s spy films and spy spoof films, being influenced by Sean Connery's James Bond, Peter Sellers's Evelyn Tremble in Casino Royale (1967), Matt Helm in Dean Martin's films, James Coburn's Derek Flint in Our Man Flint (1966) and In Like Flint (1967), and Michael Caine's Harry Palmer in films such as The Ipcress File (1965) and Funeral in Berlin (1966), especially his thick horn-rimmed glasses.
+Myers was also influenced by the flamboyant dress sense of Jason King, played by Peter Wyngarde.

 The character of Austin Powers represents an archetype of 1960s Swinging London, with his advocacy for free love, his use of obscure expressions and his clothing style (including crushed velvet suits and Beatle boots).

 Development

-Myers, Matthew Sweet and Susanna Hoffs formed the faux British 1960s band Ming Tea after Myers' Saturday Night Live stint in the early 1990s.
-The band members all performed under pseudonyms with 1960s personas.
+Myers, Matthew Sweet and Susanna Hoffs formed the faux British 1960s band Ming Tea after Myers's Saturday Night Live stint in the early 1990s.
+The band members all performed under pseudonyms with 1960s' personas.
 Myers adopted the pseudonym and character of Austin Powers.

 This group made a number of live club and television performances in character.
-Myers' then wife, Robin Ruzan, encouraged him to write a film based on Austin Powers.
+Myers's then wife, Robin Ruzan, encouraged him to write a film based on Austin Powers.
 Obituaries of Simon Dee (1935–2009), the radio and BBC television presenter, stated that his "Sixties grooviness" made him the inspiration for the character.

-Heavily influenced by British pop culture growing up, Mike Myers has claimed his British-born father was the inspiration behind Austin Powers.
+Heavily influenced by British pop culture growing up, Mike Myers has claimed that his British-born father was the inspiration behind Austin Powers.